Joan Lavender Bailie Guthrie: Death

 Guthrie died at the age of 25, at 111 Jermyn Street, St James's, Westminster, leaving an estate valued at £1564.
-The cause of death was taking an overdose of veronal.
+The cause of death was taking an overdose of veronal, which shocked society.
 A poem about her was published in the "Daily Herald" newspaper in June 1914.
 According to the website "Woman and her sphere", the poem was written by Anna Wickham.